gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 ## Chapter 4

-Stale woke to the muffled stillness that only ever comes after storms and minor disasters.
+Stale woke to the muffled stillness that comes after storms and family arguments.
 The air was still damp and chill, but the sky was so clear that the peaks around the village almost sparkled.
 A sharp-edged smell of charred wood hung everywhere, sweetened slightly by the moss that the brief fire had consumed.